mitchglass97/Mint-Crypto-Chrome/README.md

 ### Content

-The [**content**](./src/pages/Content/index.js) script is able to interact directly with web pages.
+The [**content**](./src/pages/Content/index.js) script takes information from the popup and **directly interacts with the Mint.com web page.**

 After the content script receives a message from the popup with information about the user's cryptocurrency, it **fetches the prices of the coin(s) from the Binance API** and calculates the total value of the user's crypto.

-The content script will then interact with the website and create or edit a property named "Cryptocurrency".
-If the property already exists (e.g. if the user has already used the extension at least once), then Mint Crypto just updates the existing property.
+The content script will then interact with Mint.com and click through the process of either editing or creating a property/asset named "Cryptocurrency".
+If the property already exists (e.g. if the user has already used the Mint Crypto extension at least once), then Mint Crypto just updates the existing property.